All assignments will be provided on this page.

 Honor Code Policy

 Unless otherwise stated, assignments are to be done individually.
 You may use your text, course notes, and any other reference material (such as C reference books, C reference web pages, or Unix man pages).
+You may not use any AI-based tools, including, but not limited to, ChatGPT, GitHub Copilot, and TabNine, for any purpose in this course.
 You may discuss assignment problems, general strategies, or algorithms with other students in the course.
 However, you may not collaborate on the implementation of those strategies or algorithms and you must write all of your own code.
 You may not obtain any code from any source, aside from code provided as a part of this course in this semester.
 You may not consult solutions from prior semesters of this course or from similar courses at other universities.
 For assignments that allow work to be done in groups, you may work within your group however you see fit, but otherwise this policy applies to the entire group as if it were an individual.

 Slip Days and Extensions